GE Contemplates Dismantling Major Division

-General Electric Co.'s chief executive said the company is considering breaking apart the American icon after it disclosed more problems buried in one of its major units.
+General Electric Co.'s chief executive said the company is considering breaking apart the American icon, after a sudden collapse in its profits last year raised questions about the industrial conglomerate's business model.

 Continue Reading Below

-John Flannery, who took over as CEO last summer, said the Boston conglomerate is re-evaluating its strategy and structure, including splitting its major divisions into separately traded units.
+John Flannery, who took over as CEO last summer, said the Boston company is re-evaluating its strategy and structure, including carving out its major divisions into separately traded units.
+GE employs about 300,000 people and sells everything from airplane landing gear to hospital incubators around the globe.

 "We are looking aggressively at the best structure or structures for our portfolio to maximize the potential of our businesses," Mr. Flannery said on a conference call Tuesday, promising to update investors in the Spring.
 "Our results, over the past several years, including 2017 and the insurance charge, only further my belief that we need to continue to move with purpose to reshape GE."